COVID-19 FREQUENTLY ASKED QUESTIONS

 Q. When, and how, will I get my direct cash payment?

 These payments have already started being issued via direct deposit for millions of Americans.
 Treasury, in coordination with the Internal Revenue Service (IRS) and other federal agencies are working to obtain that information for millions more Americans.
-Those who do not have direct deposit information available will receive checks over time – we are working to ensure this happens as quickly as possible.
+Those who do not have direct deposit information available will receive checks or debit cards over time – we are working to ensure this happens as quickly as possible.

 The IRS will determine payment delivery systems for everyone entitled to rebates.
 Rebates will be delivered automatically, by the IRS, to most Americans who file individual federal income tax returns.
 Payment processing will be based on payment or address information already on file with the IRS.
-Rebates sent via check will take longer.
+Rebates sent via check or debit card will take longer.

 The Social Security Administration will share information for Social Security (Old-Age, Survivors and Disability Insurance) beneficiaries with the IRS to help ensure these beneficiaries receive their automatic advance payment.
 According to guidance issued by the IRS, people who typically do not file a tax return will need to file a simple tax return to receive an economic impact payment.
 Low-income taxpayers, senior citizens and some veterans who are otherwise not required to file a tax return will not owe tax.

 The IRS will also conduct a public awareness campaign to reach other non-filers and provide them with information on how they can access rebates.
 If you would like to check on the status of your rebate or enter your information to receive your payment via direct deposit, please use this website from the IRS.
 We will continue updating our website to reflect new information.
+To speak with an IRS representative regarding the status of your rebate, call 800-919-9835.

 Q. Will I get a rebate if I didn’t file taxes in 2018 or 2019?